b2bvic/vvr-portfolio/content/pages/blog/character-or-charicature.md

 title: "Character or Charicature"
 colors: colors-a
 date: '2023-05-11'
+excerpt: >-
-excerpt: "date::  tags:: #👁 ** There comes a certain point when a person has to realize the caricature of character they’ve made of themselves is too far removed to continue."
+  date:: tags:: #👁 ** There comes a certain point when a person has to realize the caricature of character they’ve made of themselves is too far removed to continue.
 featuredImage:
   type: ImageBlock
   url: /images/blog-placeholder.jpg
   altText: Personal insights and reflections
 metaTitle: "Character or Charicature"
-metaDescription: "date::  tags:: #👁 ** There comes a certain point when a person has to realize the caricature of character they’ve made of themselves is too far removed to continue."
+metaDescription: "date:: tags:: #👁 ** There comes a certain point when a person has to realize the caricature of character they’ve made of themselves is too far removed to conti..."
 ---
 date::
 tags:: #👁